Story

 | Volume 70, Issue 5

-As a child growing up outside London in the 1980s and 1990s, I learned next to nothing about the American Revolution and its global ripple effects.
+As a child growing up outside London, I learned next to nothing about the American Revolution and its global ripple effects.
 The subject was conspicuously missing from classrooms and curricula.
-The imperatives of nationalism being what they are, it is perhaps understandable that British people would rather not be reminded of the War of Independence at all, let alone reflect upon its world-historical significance.
+It is perhaps understandable that British people would rather not be reminded of the War of Independence at all, let alone reflect upon its world-historical significance.